cal-adapt/climakitae/.github/pull_request_template.md

   - [ ] Functions that must produce specific values have unit tests
 - [ ] Verified that notebooks utilizing affected functions still work
 - [ ] Appropriate manual testing completed
+- [ ] Tested against intended use cases

 ## How to Test
 [How should reviewers test these changes?
 Demo code snippet?]